-The Bar Council of India (BCI), has joined hands with KIIT Deemed University to establish the Indian Institute of Law in Bhubaneshwar, Odisha.
-This Institute will basically engage in skill upgradation of the law teaching faculty.
-KIIT is one of leading educational Institutions of India and a leader is serving the social cause.
+The Bar Council of India (BCI), spearheading the cause of learning and promoting a teacher-centric approach, has joined hands with one of India’s leading educational institutions, KIIT Deemed University, in an initiative to establish the Indian Institute of Law (IIL) in Bhubaneshwar, Odisha.
+This Institute will primarily engage in skill upgradation of the law teaching faculty.

 Indian Institute of Law:

 IIL is established with the intent to promote advanced legal education benefitting law professionals, teachers and advocates.
 It also aims at encouraging research and innovation in the legal sector.
 An effective training facility where young teachers and law professionals can enhance their skills shall be the area of focus.
-It further aims to uphold legal research and advanced studies in law to meet the socio-economic and needs of people.
+It further aims at upholding the cause of legal research and advanced studies in law to meet the socio-economic and needs of people.

 It is anticipated that the National Law School and other universities, governmental bodies, NGOs’ and Bar Associations of States will collaborate in the advancement of the objective to assist and promote legal framework.